 |Chapman “Chap” R. Clark

-Professor and Chair of Youth, Family, and Culture
+Former Professor Practical Theology and Youth, Family, and Culture

 Fuller Theological Seminary